Ghost population

-A ghost population is a population that has been inferred through using statistical techniques.
+In genetic research, a "ghost population" refers to a population that has been inferred when analyzing genomes through the use of statistical techniques, yet which has not been adequately associated with a physical specimen.

-Population studies
+Researchers may infer "ghost" populations when they identify sections of an individual's genome as displaying "excessively high sequence diversity" compared to the rest of their population, as such variation may reflect the individuals' inheritance of material ultimately sourced from members of "other", notably diverged lineages.
+However, "ghost" populations may not be so easily identified by contrast within a population when their inputs become common.
+Recently, a number of scholars have thus argued that analysis of population history can be improved by accounting for scenarios in which "ghost" populations have contributed similar material to various groups, as such analysis may disentangle various otherwise muddied relationships.

+Importantly, the term "ghost population" is a functional term used in science and not a prescriptive one: populations are "ghosts" when they are inferred through scientific methods yet not identified with specific remains, and cease to be so if/when such remains are identified.
+For example, when Hall (2017) responded to Pagani et. al. (2016)'s claim that certain Oceanian populations had ancestry from an unknown "ghost" population, he noted that this ancestry was probably not "ghost" ancestry because it could reasonably be attributed to a branch of Denisovans.

+Background

-In 2004, it was proposed that maximum likelihood or Bayesian approaches that estimate the migration rates and population sizes using coalescent theory can use datasets which contain a population that has no data.
+In 2004, it was proposed that maximum likelihood or Bayesian approaches that estimate the migration rates and population sizes using coalescent theory can use datasets that contain a population that has no data.
 This is referred to as a "ghost population".
 The manipulation allows exploration in the effects of missing populations on the estimation of population sizes and migration rates between two specific populations.
-The biases of the inferred population parameters depend on the magnitude of the migration rate from the unknown populations.
+The biases of the inferred population parameters depend on the magnitude of the migration rate from the unknown sister populations.
 The technique for deriving ghost populations attracted criticism because ghost populations were the result of statistical models, along with their limitations.